Before we go into whether options are Halal or Haram, let’s make sure we understand what options are.

-However, if you would like to speculate on the price of XYZ shares using options, the maximum number of options that can be bought is infinite.
-You don’t have to own XYZ stock in order to speculate on its price using options.
+On the other hand, if you speculate on the price of XYZ using options, the maximum number of options you can buy is theoretically infinite.

-Those were my two cents on options trading.
+Those were my two cents on options trading anyway.

 Let me know what you think in the comments section below.